The updated G20 Pro is Force USA’s highest-end all-in-one trainer to date.

 This beast is also compatible with an optional lat row station that can be added to give you a 3rd weight stack, allowing multiple users to easily workout at the same time.

-Overall, the G20 is a commercial grade fitness machine designed with serious lifters in mind.
-If you did purchase, it would likely be the last piece of equipment you ever buy.
+Overall, the G20 Pro is a commercial grade fitness machine designed with serious lifters in mind.

-That said, I think it’s probably more gym than most home-gymers need… but I’m getting ahead of myself.
+That said, this gym comes with a hefty price tag and it could be more gym than most home-gymers need… but I’m getting ahead of myself.

 In this review, I’ll go over everything the G20 has to offer, as well as the areas where it falls a bit short.

-After reading, you’ll know everything you need to in order to decide for yourself whether or not it’s worth investing in.
+After reading, you’ll know everything you need to in order to decide for yourself whether or not it’s worth the investment.

 Force USA is a respected brand that’s made a name for themselves with their quality strength training gear.